 Holy car rental fees!
 Renting a car in Ireland takes a chunk of your road trip budget!
 On top of the cost of the CDW and theft insurance (an absolute MUST when visiting Ireland), we also had to rent 2 car seats for our youngest kiddos.
 While most Americans are not comfortable driving a manual – we opted for one!
 I can’t imagine how expensive an automatic car would have set us back.

 Tip: Get the smallest car possible for your family size.
 We researched mid-sized European sedans for their ability to hold 2 car seats and a booster in the back seat.
 The Hyundai i40 had plenty of room for our family and our stuff.
 We always travel with our BumbleBum inflatable booster seat for Jackson.
 Trust me, you’ll want the smallest car possible once you see the narrowness of the roads.

 Our rental came from Europcar and we’ve now used them in Tasmania and Ireland with no issues.
 Check rental prices HERE.

-Gas (petrol) is expensive, BUT Ireland is small and we rented a diesel.
+Gas (petrol) was expensive, BUT Ireland is small and we rented a diesel.

 Parking/tolls/trash removal/misc: $50

 Expect to spend a Euro or two every time you park in a downtown area.
-Leaving and arriving into Dublin airport, you’ll pay an electronic toll on the outer belt.
+Leaving and arriving at Dublin airport, you’ll pay an electronic toll on the outer belt.
 We also got hit with a 9 Euro fee for disposing of trash at our last Airbnb.
-Make sure you keep one and two Euro coins on hand for parking!
+Make sure you keep one or two Euro coins on hand for parking!

 Admission fees: $80

 Attractions in Ireland were very affordable!
-Much of our cost savings was thanks to a current Heritage Ireland promo allowing children under 12 to see historic sites for free!
-We decided not to get the Heritage Card after learning about this savings at our first stop.
+Much of our cost savings were thanks to a current Heritage Ireland promo allowing children under 12 to see historic sites for free!
+We decided not to get the Heritage Card after learning about these savings at our first stop.